leonomar8/Deploy-a-Static-Website-on-AWS/README.md

 - **EC2 Instance to Create AMI:** Once the website is installed, the EC2 instance is used to create an Amazon Machine Image (AMI) for future instances.

 ## Deployment Script
-Below is the bash script used to deploy the web app on an EC2 instance:
+Below is the bash script used to deploy the web app on an EC2 instance (Amazon Linux 2):

 ```bash
 #!/bin/bash